mmfrenkel/encrypted-file-store/README.md

 ## Use

 This file store has four main commands: `add`, `extract`, `delete` and `list`, each of which will be explained below.
-This program puts ALL archives within an `encrypted_filestore_archive` directory, which is created in the users home directory on building the project.
+This program puts ALL archives within an `encrypted_filestore_archive` directory, which is created in the users home directory upon building the project.
 All files are stored within this base directory and extracted back into the current directory.
 To see the encrypted filestore location:

 ```
 $ cd ~/encrypted_filestore_archive